SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Related Work

 \section{Related Work}

 SGX-STEP~\cite{van2017sgx} is a framework for rapid prototyping of side-channel attacks in SGX~\cite{van2020lvi,constable2023aex}.
-Attackers can use system interfaces within this new threat model for new side channels~\cite{xu2015controlled,wang2017leaky} and improving the reliability and bandwidth of side channels~\cite{moghimi2020copycat,van2017sgx,lee2017inferring}.
+Similarly, Stacco~\cite{XiaoLCZ17} offers a framework for collecting and differentially analyzing multiple side-channel traces (e.g., page faults, cache attacks) against SGX enclaves.
+While Stacco focuses on using differential analysis to automatically detect vulnerabilities in cryptographic implementations such as SSL/TLS, our work aims to quantify information leakage in data-privacy applications.
+Within this evolving threat model, attackers use system interfaces to construct new side channels~\cite{xu2015controlled,wang2017leaky} and improve the reliability and bandwidth of side channels~\cite{moghimi2020copycat,van2017sgx,lee2017inferring}.
 Unlike traditional side channels, these attacks can completely circumvent system noise.
+We provide a more detailed discussion in Appendix~\ref{appendix:noise}.

 SEV-SNP relies on encryption for hiding memory, but does not protect the ciphertext, which enables the new class of ciphertext side channels~\cite{li2021cipherleaks,li2022systematic}.
-Attackers can also exploit privileged interfaces such as performance counters~\cite{gast2025counterseveillance} and power reporting interface to leak side-channel information from CVMs~\cite{wang2023pwrleak}.
+Attackers can also exploit privileged interfaces such as performance counters~\cite{gast2025counterseveillance} and power reporting~\cite{wang2023pwrleak} to leak side-channel information from CVMs.
 TDXDown~\cite{wilke2024tdxdown} exploits gaps in system-level countermeasures against timer interrupt attacks.
-SEV-STEP~\cite{wilke2023sev} is a framework for prototyping side channel attacks on SEV-SNP.
+SEV-STEP~\cite{wilke2023sev} is a framework for prototyping single-stepping and L1 cache attacks on SEV-SNP.